Steve Bain

 In this article I will explain the concept of imported inflation.
 In particular, I will focus on how a strong US dollar works to export inflation from the US to other countries around the world.

-Factors Contributing to Imported Inflation
+Imported Inflation Graph

-Several factors contribute:
+Several factors cause imported inflation:

 • Exchange Rates: The most significant driver of imported inflation is fluctuations in exchange rates.
 When a country's currency depreciates against other currencies, the cost of importing goods denominated in foreign currencies rises.
 For instance, if the domestic currency depreciates by 10% against the US dollar, the cost of importing goods priced in dollars will tend to increase by a similar percentage.